ryan-maher/ryan-maher/README.md

 # Ryan Maher🦎
 - 💻 High Performance Computing Systems Administrator @ The University of Central Oklahoma
-- ⌨️ My favorite languages are C, C++, and Java
-- 📧 E-mail me at: rmaher@uco.edu

 ## Publications
 - [Game Design for Better Security of Combination Locks](https://doi.org/10.1609/aaai.v36i11.21547) Proceedings of the AAAI Conference on Artificial Intelligence